Morocco signs deal with Boeing to attract suppliers

-Tangier, MOROCCO Morocco has signed an agreement that Boeing Co (BA.N) will seek to attract its suppliers to boost the kingdom's aeronautics industry.
+Tangier, MOROCCO (Reuters) - Morocco has signed an agreement that Boeing Co (BA.N) will seek to attract its suppliers to boost the kingdom's aeronautics industry.

 The "Boeing ecosystem" project aims to bring around 120 suppliers of the company to help raise Morocco's aeronautics exports by $1 billion and create 8,700 jobs.